-If you hired a caregiver like a nanny, pet sitter or housekeeper, don't get tripped up by these tax mistakes.
+If you hired a nanny or caregiver don't get tripped up by these tax mistakes.

-Let's face it, information about taxes and household payroll can be dry and confusing if you're not an accountant.
+Information about taxes and household payroll can be dry and confusing if you're not an accountant.
 And it's easy to make nanny tax mistakes.
-But when you pay others to look after your children or elderly family members, take care of your pets or clean your home, knowing the difference between correct and incorrect information is critical.
+But when you pay someone to look after your children or elderly family members, being empowered with the correct information is critical.

 Here are some of the most common tax mistakes, why they're wrong and why you need to know the difference.